 Using Calendars, Reminders, Alarms & Timers.

-Dyscalculia can make it difficult to plan your day or know when to move on to the next task.
-Time management tools, like smartphone calendars, reminders, alarms and timers can help you keep track of time whilst you are working.
+Dyscalculia can make it challenging to plan your day or know when to move on to the next task.
+Time management tools, like smartphone calendars, reminders, alarms and timers, can help you keep track of time whilst you are working.

 Maths is everywhere in our day-to-day lives and working with dyscalculia is never easy.
 But with the suitable accommodations — and a little understanding from parents, teachers, and employers — children and adults alike can build confidence in maths and find the areas in which they thrive.